Angela Alsobrooks: Tenure

 Alsobrooks was sworn in on December 3, 2018, becoming the first woman to be elected county executive for Prince George's County as well as the first Black woman to serve as county executive in Maryland.

 In July 2019, Alsobrooks traveled to Detroit, Michigan, to lend moral support to Harris during one of the televised presidential debates, bringing her teenage daughter along.
-In May 2020, Alsobrooks was named co-chair of the Maryland Women for Biden group, alongside State House Speaker Adrienne A. Jones, State Senate President Pro Tem Melony G. Griffith, and Maryland Democratic Party Chair Yvette Lewis.
+In May 2020, Alsobrooks was named co-chair of the Maryland Women for Biden group, alongside House Speaker Adrienne A. Jones, Senate President pro tempore Melony G. Griffith, and Maryland Democratic Party Chair Yvette Lewis.
 She was a delegate pledged to Biden at the 2020 Democratic National Convention and later attended the inauguration of Joe Biden on January 20, 2021.
 Alsobrooks was the keynote speaker during the 2024 Democratic National Convention, during which she also served as a delegate to the 2024 Democratic National Convention pledged to Harris.

 During her tenure as county executive, Alsobrooks faced criticism from Latino officials for not appointing a single person of Hispanic descent to her 39-member cabinet, despite Latinos making up 21.2% of the county's population.
 In statements to The Washington Post, she acknowledged that more could be done to include Latinos in her government, and members of her office said that the administration often does not receive Latino applicants for appointable positions.
 Following this criticism, Alsobrooks appointed Manuel Castillo as chief information security officer, created the Office of Multicultural Affairs, and made Spanish translations of county documents more accessible.
 She later claimed that Latino representation in the county's workforce had increased from 6% to 23% during her tenure.

 After her election to the U.S. Senate, Alsobrooks resigned as county executive on December 2, 2024.
 The county's chief administrative officer, Tara Jackson, became the acting county executive upon her resignation.
 A special election for county executive was on June 3, 2025.
 Alsobrooks endorsed at-large county councilmember Calvin Hawkins, who was defeated in the Democratic primary by Prince George's County State's Attorney Aisha Braveboy.
 Braveboy won the general election, defeating Republican nominee Johnathan White with 91.2% of the vote.